CreadDiscans/ServiceDesigner/README.md

 > React & React-Native Design Editor desktop app built on top of Electron.
 > You can update both web and app design created by react or react-native.   -->

-### Introduction
+## Introduction
-> **_ServiceDesigner_** is helpful especially to developers who are tired of updating code and reloading it again and again.
+> **_ServiceDesigner_** is especially helpful to whom are tired of updating code and reloading it again and again.
+> For instance, just think about the case when you develop an Android Application.
+> You have to run an emulator, wait until it get started, test how it works, update code and reload it.
-> For example, if you're developing Android Application, you don't have to reload it each time when you update your code.
+> However, with **_ServiceDesigner_**, you don't have to reload your app each time whenever you update your code anymore.
-> Just use **_ServiceDesigner_** and check your code visually immediately.
+> Just use **_ServiceDesigner_**, give it a try.
+> And update your UI _effieciently_, _immediately_, _visually_.
 <!-- > If you're done with your UI, save it and extend each component wherever you want to use it.   -->

 ### Frameworks
-- HTML
 - [React](https://reactjs.org/) : Web framework
 - [React Native](https://facebook.github.io/react-native/) : Mobile Application framework